 The NFLC supports the development and testing of new airborne technologies and procedures for future flight, and it is through the NFLC that Cranfield has played a significant role in the education of thousands of aerospace engineers - from Cranfield itself and universities right across the UK.
 As a result, we were honoured to be awarded the Queen’s Anniversary Prize, the highest award for a higher education institution in the UK, for the work of the NFLC in both research and education.

 A new flying laboratory and classroom: the Saab 340B

-The Jetstream 31 has served us well for nearly 15 years, but it is no longer operated in the UK and support for it has become challenging.
+You may have flown on a Jetsteam as part of your studies or perhaps you know someone who did.
+The Jetstream 31 served us well for nearly 15 years, but it is no longer operated in the UK and support for it had become challenging.

 Help tomorrow’s aerospace leaders benefit from a unique education and support Cranfield’s ambition to stay at the forefront of aerospace technology.

 The new Saab 340B will allow us to carry out more research, collaborate with more industry partners and, above all, give more students the opportunity to experience a flight in the flying classroom as part of their learning experience.
 With improved user interfaces, flights will be more immersive and students will be able to see the flight data displayed on a computer tablet mounted into the headrest of the seat in front - a unique learning opportunity that goes well beyond theoretical studies.

 In addition, through satellite communications we are able to provide STEM outreach with the "global connected classroom".
 We can now bring the excitement of live flight right into schools around the world – that's something very special.
 It is a truly unique and invaluable facility, helping to prepare students for a career in aerospace and to inspire the next generation.